Integrated Petroleum System (iPS)

 Currently most jurisdictions are faced with similar issues and opportunities regarding timely and cost effective resource stewardship, such as:

-- The management of Geographical Information Systems information and associated databases
+- The management of Geographical Information Systems (GIS) information and associated databases

 - The management of financial aspects of the petroleum products such as collection and accounting of annual rentals, licence extension, lease continuation and other payments